 By Nancy Jessup

 It looks like I will end up being in Vietnam for longer than I had thought.
-They are trying to schedule my Giving and Receiving ceremony for Monday, but there is no guarantee that the officials will cooperate.
 The other families are all going to be leaving Monday or Tuesday.
 I will probably end up being here for Tet.
 Everything shuts down for the week between the 15th and the 22nd, including the American Embassy.
 I called Kristin last night, the person who originally was going to come with me but couldn't because of the timing, and she is going to come after all.
 I am actually looking forward to being here for Tet and to seeing more of Vietnam than the inside of a hospital room!

 This process has confirmed for me the importance of being able to let go and trust that all will unfold as it should.
 It helps to be in a country where that is a common mode of functioning.
 Impatience and frustration get you nowhere.
 So I just go with the flow.

 I am excited about being here for Tet, and glad that I'll have a friend here with me.
 I have been learning more about it and thinking that it is a tradition that I may want to carry on with Phoebe.
 It's like Christmas, Easter, New Years and Thanksgiving all rolled in together.
 It's a time of connection, renewal, forgiveness and peacemaking.

 Some things close down for the whole week as everyone goes to be with their families.
 I discovered why so many people are carrying orange trees on the backs of their bikes and motorbikes: they are Tet trees, equivalent to Christmas trees!